rubelmiah99999/news-portal-oop-php/README.md

 I've also created the database and tables, and worked on design.
 #### Functionalities I need to implemet:
-* Administrators can add a new article
+* Administrators can add a new article (image upload and some work on security left)